Looking for a change of scenery? Check out these incredible day-trip and weekend-getaway destinations near Boise, Idaho.

 The Village charms with its narrow cobblestone streets lined with trees, irresistible shops, restaurants, and a cinema.
 Located in the center of the city, the place reminds you of rural Europe rather than Idaho’s rugged region.

 The summer nights also allure with classic auto racing at Meridian Speedway.
 For an easy day trip from Boise, there is nothing better than exploring mid-century bungalows and old brick storefronts in downtown Meridian.

 6. Day Trips from Boise: Twin Falls

 2 hours from Boise, Idaho

-Home to Shoshone Falls, Twin Falls deserves a couple of separate day trips from Boise.
+Home to Shoshone Falls, Twin Falls deserves a couple of separate day trips from Boise or the nearby areas.
 Similar to Meridian, the city doesn’t impress with its size.
 The number of things to do and see in the area, however, exceed your expectations.

 The highlights of the city are the stupendous Snake River Canyon and the epic Perrine Memorial Bridge.
-In fact, one can’t exist without another, at least when it comes to the thrilling outdoor adventures.
-Whether you long for jumping with a parachute or zipping the Snake River, these two landmarks work harmoniously to ensure the best experience in the town.
+In fact, one can’t exist without another, at least when it comes to thrilling outdoor adventures.
+Whether you long for jumping with a parachute or zipping the Snake River, these two landmarks work harmoniously to ensure the best experiences in town.

-Water activities also await daring daytrippers from Boise.
-From kayaking to stand-up paddleboarding, Twin Falls offers great opportunities to explore greenish waters of the Snake River and even paddle all the way to Shoshone Fall.
+Water activities also await Boise’s daring daytrippers.
+From kayaking to stand-up paddle-boarding, Twin Falls offers great opportunities to explore greenish waters of the Snake River and even paddle all the way to Shoshone Fall.

 7. Day Trips from Boise: Idaho City

 56 minutes from Boise, Idaho

 Founded in 1862, Idaho City was once the most populated city in the entire Pacific Northwest.
 Yet when the gold dried up, the city also almost died.
 Today, it’s a solemn reminder of the bygone days.
-The town’s old structures still evidence of the bustling city, Idaho City used to be.
+The town’s old structures still remind of the bustling city, Idaho City once used to be.

 Things to Do in Idaho City, Idaho

-The best way to spend your day trips away from the hustle and bustle of Boise here is by strolling around the city and letting the street of Idaho City unveil their history and secrets.
-Cherishing its old structures, the city allows modern buildings find their residency on the centuries-old streets.
+The best way to spend your day trip away from the hustle and bustle of Boise is by strolling around the city and letting the street of Idaho City unveil their history and secrets.
+Next to the old structures, modern buildings slowly find their residency on the centuries-old streets.